it-projects-llc/saas-addons/saas/README.rst

     * check that you are finally redirected to /web page at the build
 * TODO: add computed record in saas.db model to avoid using the name of the master database.
 Some new db type is needed.
 Say, ``('other', 'Reserved DB Name')``

+* TODO: saas.operator: add a button that runs a wizard which allows to make new build (saas.db) from backup; add a method in ``saas.operator`` which takes the backup as argument; implement the method for "Same Instance" operator
 Credits
 =======